What to expect when you visit

 - Unfortunately for the time being we can’t offer wheelchairs for hire.
 You’re welcome to bring your own mobility scooter or wheelchair as usual.

-- You’re welcome to bring your own food and drink but we would ask you to take your litter home with you.
+- You’re welcome to bring your own food and drink to eat in the garden but we would ask you to take your litter home with you.

 - Please be aware of the pressure on the space and do not stay longer than two hours so that other visitors can come and enjoy the garden.